naveengoyal1503/autoplugin-ai/plugins/WP_Affiliate_Link_Manager/README.md

 # WP Affiliate Link Manager

-Manage, track, and optimize your affiliate links directly from your WordPress dashboard.
+A WordPress plugin that helps users manage, track, and optimize affiliate links with analytics, link cloaking, and automated reporting.

 ## Features
-- Add, edit, and delete affiliate links
+- Create and manage affiliate links with custom slugs
 - Cloak affiliate URLs for cleaner links
-- Track clicks on each link
+- Track clicks and view analytics
-- Display links using shortcodes
+- Shortcode support for easy link insertion
-- Simple, intuitive admin interface
+- Simple admin dashboard for link management

 ## Installation
-1. Upload the plugin file to your WordPress plugins directory (`wp-content/plugins/`).
+1. Upload the `wp-affiliate-link-manager` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to the new 'Affiliate Links' menu to start managing your links.
+3. Go to 'Affiliate Links' in the admin menu to start managing your links

 ## Setup
-- Add a new affiliate link by entering its name, destination URL, and a unique slug.
+- Add new affiliate links with a custom slug and destination URL
-- Use the shortcode `[affiliate_link slug="your-slug"]` to display the link anywhere on your site.
+- Use the shortcode `[wpalm_link slug="your-slug" text="Link Text"]` to display cloaked links
+- View click statistics in the admin dashboard

 ## Usage
-- Manage all your affiliate links from the admin panel.
+- Manage all your affiliate links from one place
-- View click statistics for each link.
-- Delete links you no longer need.
+- Track performance and optimize your campaigns
+- Use shortcodes to insert links anywhere on your site

+## Requirements
+- WordPress 5.0 or higher
+- PHP 7.0 or higher

 ## Support
-For questions or feature requests, please visit the plugin support page.
+For support and feature requests, please visit the plugin page or contact the developer.